Fuel fraction: Fighter aircraft

 At today’s state of the art for jet fighter aircraft, fuel fractions of 29 percent and below typically yield subcruisers; 33 percent provides a quasi–supercruiser; and 35 percent and above are needed for useful supercruising missions.
 The U.S. F-22 Raptor’s fuel fraction is 29 percent, Eurofighter is 31 percent, both similar to those of the subcruising F-4 Phantom II, F-15 Eagle and the Russian Mikoyan MiG-29 "Fulcrum".
 The Russian supersonic interceptor, the Mikoyan MiG-31 "Foxhound", has a fuel fraction of over 45 percent.
 The Panavia Tornado had a relatively low internal fuel fraction of 26 percent, and frequently carried drop tanks.

-Airliners
+Civilian Aircraft

-Airliners have a fuel fraction of less than half their takeoff weight, between 26% for medium-haul to 45% for long-haul:
+Airliners have a fuel fraction of less than half their takeoff weight, between 26% for medium-haul to 45% for long-haul.

-The Concorde supersonic transport had a fuel fraction of %.

 General aviation

 The Rutan Voyager took off on its 1986 around-the-world flight at 72 percent, the highest figure ever at the time.
-Steve Fossett's Virgin Atlantic GlobalFlyer could attain a fuel fraction of nearly 85 percent, meaning that it carried more than five times its empty weight in fuel.
+Steve Fossett's Virgin Atlantic GlobalFlyer could attain a fuel fraction of nearly 83 percent, meaning that it carried more than five times its empty weight in fuel.